-The exposure modification order for your modified risk tobacco products is effective for four years from the issue date of the order.
+The exposure modification order for your modified risk tobacco products is effective for five years form the issue date of the order.
 If you wish to renew your order, we recommend you submit a request for renewal 360 days prior to the end of your effective timeframe.
 In order to help ensure that your exposure modification order meets the standard for renewal and to help expedite the review of any renewal applications, we request that you establish and maintain the records listed below.
 The records should be retained for a period of not less than four years from the date of distribution of the last batch of the tobacco products listed in your orders under section 911(g)(2).
-The records should be legible, written in English, and upon request, available for inspection and copying by officers or employees duly designated by the Secretary.
+The records should be legible, written in English, and available for inspection and copying by officers or employees duly designated by the Secretary upon request.
 Please note that Appendix B requires you to periodically submit some of these records to FDA (e.g., in PMSS reports).
-Additionally, we remind you that the PMTA order for your tobacco products issued on April 30, 2019, also requires you to establish and maintain records, some of which overlap with the records listed below:
+Additionally, we remind you that the PMTA order for your tobacco products issued on December 17, 2019, also requires you to establish and maintain records, some of which overlap with the records listed below:

-- The MRTPAs submitted prior to the order - Postmarket reports, as described in the Required PMSS Appendix, including adverse experience reports and all relevant documentation associated with the experience - Records of all nonclinical or clinical studies, including: - Source data; - Study protocols (including statistical analysis plan); - Amendments showing the dates and reasons for any protocol revisions; - Institutional Review Board (IRB) or Independent Ethics Committee (IEC) approvals or nonapprovals; - Informed consent forms; - Correspondence with study monitors/investigators/contract research organizations/sponsors/IRB/IEC; - Investigator financial disclosure statements; - Progress reports; - Monitoring reports; - Adverse experience reports; - Case report forms/subject diaries/medical records/laboratory reports; - Subject data line listings/observation records; - Test article accountability records; - Study results/protocol summaries/study reports; and - o Certifications and amendments to certifications - Records pertaining to the manufacture, in process and release testing, production process (including any changes to the process, facility, or controls), packaging, storage, and stability monitoring and testing (including protocol and results) of the products - Records pertaining to the sale, distribution, or other disposition of the products, specifically: - A list of distributors and retailers of the products, including brick-and-mortar and digital6; - Any available information (not to include personally identifiable information) about product purchases, such as purchasers' demographics (e.g., age, gender, race/ethnicity, geographic region) and previous or current use of other tobacco products (i.e., dual use); - Policies and procedures regarding verification of the age and identity of purchasers of the products; and - o Policies and procedures regarding restrictions on youth access to the products
+- The MRTPAs submitted prior to the orders - Postmarket reports, as described in Appendix B, and adverse experience reports, including all relevant documentation associated with the experience - Records of all nonclinical or clinical studies, including: - Source data; - Study protocols (including statistical analysis plan); - Amendments showing the dates and reasons for any protocol revisions; - Institutional Review Board (IRB) or Independent Ethics Committee (IEC) approvals or nonapprovals; - Informed consent forms; - Correspondence with study monitors/investigators/contract research organizations/sponsors/IRB/IEC; - Investigator financial disclosure statements; - Progress reports; - Monitoring reports; - Adverse experience reports; - Case report forms/subject diaries/medical records/laboratory reports; - Subject data line listings/observation records; - Test article accountability records; - Study results/protocol summaries/study reports; and - Certifications and amendments to certifications - Records pertaining to the manufacture, in process and release testing, production process (including any changes to the process, facility, or controls), packaging, storage, and stability monitoring and testing (including protocol and results) of the products - Records pertaining to the sale, distribution, or other disposition of the products, specifically: - A list of distributors and retailers of the products, including brick-and-mortar and digital.
+For the purposes of this order, here and throughout the document, "digital" includes internet/online and mobile; - Any available information (not to include personally identifiable information) about product purchases, such as purchasers' demographics (e.g., age, gender, race/ethnicity, geographic region) and previous or current use of other tobacco products (i.e., dual use); - With respect to individuals under the federal minimum age of sale of tobacco products, policies and procedures regarding restrictions on access to the products, including purchaser age and identity verification processes